 [As of June 2020, Pedigree Thief no longer downloads from Ancestry.]

-Pedigree Thief is a free chrome extension that will download your DNA matches and shared matches from Ancestry and MyHeritage.
-The application is built for other purposes and does other things, but this review focuses entirely on the Ancestry download feature.
+Pedigree Thief is a free chrome extension that used to download your DNA matches and shared matches from Ancestry.
+It no longer works for this purpose.

 The tool allows you to transfer pedigree data into Genome Mate Pro and Gedcom.
 If that’s what you’re after, this review isn’t for you.
 Read on if you want to explore an option for exporting your matches and shared matches.

 In contrast, I used Pedigree Thief this week (March 2020) to download my matches at 20+ cM, along with their shared matches.
-The Ancestry website has changed several times within the last six months, so this is a good sign that the developer continues to maintain the extension.
+This is no longer possible.

 Getting Started – the Match Download

 The Help document that comes with the extension is clear and easy to follow.
 It took me a few minutes to install, have a quick read, and start my downloads.

 The first screen you see is for a basic download of matches.